Little Dot Hetherington at the Old Bedford

-Little Dot Hetherington at the Old Bedford or The Boy I Love is Up in the Gallery —in some cases, the painting is referred to as Joe Haynes and Little Dot Hetherington at the Old Bedford Music Hall— is a painting by British Post-Impressionist painter Walter Richard Sickert, usually dated by art historians to 1888–1889.
-The canvas is currently in a private collection in Monte Carlo.
-Its an oil painting on canvas, and its dimensions are 61 × 61 cm.
+Little Dot Hetherington at the Old Bedford or The Boy I Love is Up in the Gallery, in some cases, the painting is referred to as Joe Haynes and Little Dot Hetherington at the Old Bedford Music Hall, is an oil on canvas painting by British Post-Impressionist painter Walter Richard Sickert, from 1888–1889.
+The canvas is in a private collection in Monte Carlo.

 Little Dot Hetherington at the Old Bedford belongs to the early period of Walter Sickert's work, when he was influenced by his acquaintance with the French Impressionist Edgar Degas.
 It depicts the performance of a young singer, known as Dot Hetherington, at the Old Bedford Music Hall in London in November 1888.
-The theme —an artist's power over the feelings and thoughts of the audience— and individual motifs, such as the depiction of the scene not directly but as a reflection in mirrors, from Dot Hetherington's Babes in Old Bedford, were motifs the artist repeatedly explored in his later works of the late 1880s and 1890s.
+The theme, an artist's power over the feelings and thoughts of the audience, and individual motifs, such as the depiction of the scene not directly but as a reflection in mirrors, from Dot Hetherington's Babes in Old Bedford, were motifs the artist repeatedly explored in his later works of the late 1880s and 1890s.
 This painting is believed to be the first in Sickert's oeuvre to feature reflections in mirrors.

 Walter Sickert subsequently reproduced Little Dot Hetherington at the Old Bedford as a fan painting and as a lithograph.
 Art historians at the Walker Art Gallery in Liverpool, along with other researchers, argue that the painting of Old Bedford in its collection is paired with Tiny Dot Hetherington.
 For nearly 150 years, the painting has drawn the attention of art historians, cultural historians, and scholars of Victorian Britain and British musical theatre.
 It has been exhibited numerous times at prestigious national and international exhibitions.